-- (2) Must pass the scrutiny of a background check pursuant to 4.10.5 below. - (3) Tribal Commissioners shall have expertise, experience, education or a combination thereof in the following areas: finance, management, legal, business, governmental regulation, and Tribal policy and law. - (4) Tribal Commissioners shall be at least twenty-one (21) years of age. - 4.10.4 Date of Appointment The Business Council shall appoint Tribal Commissioners at their August Meeting. - 4.10.5 Background Check Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member.
-No Person shall serve as a Commissioner if: - (1) His/Her prior activities, criminal record, if any, or reputation, habits or associations: - (i) Pose a threat to the public interest; or - (ii) Threaten the effective regulation and control of Gaming; or - (iii) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of Gaming; or - (2) He/She has been convicted of or entered a plea of nolo contendere to a felony of any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude in any jurisdiction; or - (3) He/She has a direct monetary or financial interest in the conduct of any Gaming Enterprise or is in privity with a Management Contractor; or - 4.11 Term of Office.
-The first Tribal Commission shall be appointed as follows: the Chairman shall be appointed for three (3) years; a Tribal Commissioner appointed for two (2) years; and a Tribal Commissioner appointed for one (1) year.
-Upon the expiration of the first terms, each Tribal Commissioner thereafter shall be appointed for three (3) year staggered terms. - 4.12 Ex-Officio Members.
-At the direction of the Business Council, any member of the General Council, Tribal or Bureau of Indian Affairs employee, or any other
+- 4.10.5 Background Check Prior to the time that any Tribal Gaming Commission member takes office on the Tribal Gaming Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member.
+No Person shall serve as a Commissioner if: - (1) His/Her prior activities, criminal record, if any, or reputation, habits or associations: - (i) Pose a threat to the public interest, or - (ii) Threaten the effective regulation and control of Gaming; or - (iii) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of Gaming; or - (2) He/She has been convicted of or entered a plea of nolo contendere to a felony of any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude in any jurisdiction; or - (3) He/She has a direct monetary or financial interest in the conduct of any Gaming Enterprise or is in privity with a Management Contractor; or - (4) He/She is presently a member of the Tribal Council. - 4.11 Term of Office The first Tribal Gaming Commission shall be appointed as follows: the Chairman shall be appointed for three (3) years; a Commissioner appointed for two (2) years; and a Commissioner appointed for one (1) year.
+Upon the expiration of the first terms, each Commissioner thereafter shall be appointed for three (3) year staggered terms. - 4.12 Ex-Officio Members At the sole direction of the Tribal Council, any member of the Tribal Council, Tribal or Bureau of Indian Affairs employee, or any other Person may be designated to Participate, without vote, in Tribal Gaming Commission meetings.

-Person may be designated to Participate, without vote, in Tribal Commission meetings.
+4.13 Meetings

-4.13 Meetings.
+4.13.1 Regular Meetings The Tribal Gaming Commission shall set a day of the week to conduct formal business at least once per week.
+Nothing in this

-- 4.13.1 Regular Meetings The Tribal Commission shall meet formally weekly.
-Nothing in this Code shall prohibit the Commission from authorizing telephone and off-site meetings. - 4.13.2 Special Meetings Special meetings may be called at the request of the Business Council or the Chairman of the Tribal Commission. - 4.13.3 Quorum A quorum for all meetings shall consist of three (3) members. - 4.13.4 Voting All questions arising in connection with the action of the Tribal Commission shall be decided by majority vote. - 4.14 Compensation of Commissioners.
-The compensation of Commissioners shall be established by the Business Council.
+- Code shall prohibit the Commission from authorizing telephone and offsite meetings. - 4.13.2 Special Meetings Special meetings may be called at the request of the Tribal Council, the Chairman of the Tribal Gaming Commission or by a majority vote of the Gaming Commissioners. - 4.13.3 Quorum A quorum for all meetings shall consist of two (2) members. - 4.13.4 Voting All questions arising in connection with the action of the Tribal Gaming Commission shall be decided by majority vote. - 4.14 Compensation of Commissioners The compensation of Tribal Gaming Commissioners shall be established by the Tribal Council.

-4.15 Removal of Members or Vacancies.
+4.15 Removal of Members or Vacancies